ibexa/documentation-user/docs/organizing_the_site.md

 - **Content name pattern** - rules for creating the name for a Content item
 - **URL alias name pattern** - rules for creating the URL alias for a Content item
 - **Container** - when checked, Content of this Type can serve as a container in the Content tree
-- **Default field for sorting children** - criterion by which children of this Content will be sorted in the tree
+- **Default field for sorting children** - criterion by which children of this content will be sorted in the tree
 - **Default sort order** - order in which the children will be sorted (ascending or descending)
-- **Default content availability** - when checked, Content of this Type will by default be always available, even if it does not have a language version corresponding to the current SiteAccess.
+- **Default content availability** - when checked, content of this Type will by default be always available, even if it does not have a language version corresponding to the current SiteAccess.

 To add a Field to the new Content Type, select a [Field Type](content_model.md#fields-and-field-types)